 What are Customer Identification Program (CIP) requirements?

-This is the process that a bank undergoes to confirm the identity of a customer and nothing more.
+This is the process that a bank undergoes to confirm the identity of a customer during onboarding and completing key transactions like loan applications.
 It is the most basic aspect of KYC and the very first step in satisfying AML and CTF requirements.
 Although banks in the past used to manually verify customers' identities, today, identity verification tools are preferred for digital identity verification.
-Customers do not even need to shop up at the bank to complete this process.
+Customers do not even need to show up at the bank to complete this process.

 What are Customer due Diligence Requirements (CDD)?